Today I’m introducing you to the composer, piano player and harmonica player Ross Garren from Los Angeles, in the United States.

 Whats your take on sampled instruments?

-The last question is asked by my 5 year old son:
+And the question from my 6 year old son:

 Where do all your songs come from?